romanhaa/Cerebro/README.md

 ## Installation

-Download Cerebro for your OS from [here](https://github.com/romanhaa/Cerebro/releases), unpack and launch.
+For people without any experience in using the command line, getting access to Cerebro is probably easiest by downloading Cerebro for your OS from [here](https://github.com/romanhaa/Cerebro/releases), then unpacking and launching it.
 Currently, Cerebro is available only for macOS and Windows.

-Users of all platforms can alternatively launch the app through the dedicated `cerebroApp` R package or `romanhaa/cerebro` Docker container.
+More experienced users of all platforms can alternatively launch the app through the dedicated `cerebroApp` R package - which is the core Cerebro - or the `romanhaa/cerebro` Docker container.

+Please check the table below for an overview of the supported operating systems and requirements of each way to start Cerebo.

 | | **cerebroApp R package** | **Standalone desktop application** | **Docker container** |
 |-:|:-:|:-:|:-:|